 For instance, in the image below you can see the impact of mood on two visitors looking at the same pricing plan.

 When it comes to putting consumers in a better mood, you obviously can’t control how their day is going.
 There are several ways you can impact how they feel by the time they end up on your pricing page.
-Below is a short list of elements that can make a difference to a visitor’s mood.
+Below is a list of elements that can make a difference to a visitor’s mood.

 Ensure your content is easy to find on your website and pricing is accessible.